 - Wednesday Night Regular (PDF, GPX) – Start at Republic Middle School on Hines just west of Hwy 60 (Price Cutter is on the corner).
 It is arguably the hardest night and is definitely the longest at 35 miles.

 - Wednesday Night Beginner (PDF,GPX) – Start at Republic Middle School.
-Beginner routes of 8 10 12 & 15 miles are available with a ride leader.
+Beginner routes of 8 10 12 & 15 miles are available.
 Since all of them share a 10% grade 3 miles from the finish and the 15 mile also has a 12% grade midway you may want to consider them more of an intermediate ride.

 - Thursday Regular Ride (PDF, GPX) – Start at LDS Church.
 One of the fastest rides if you feel like keeping up with the pace line.